 Take a Drive in the Rocky Mountains

-Not everyone is super active, and we understand that.
-Sometimes it's good to be able to get in the car and explore the mountains with a good group of friends.
-Or, maybe you need a solo mission to get away for a few hours.
-Whatever your reason is, we've got a few suggestions for you in today's post, 5 Scenic Drives in the Colorado High Country.
-Let someone know where you're going and when you'll be back, pack a lunch or stop along the way if your route takes you to a mountain town with some options.
+There are so many great ways to enjoy the outdoors - hiking, fishing, snowshoeing - endless options!
+But, sometimes it's good to be able to get in the car and explore the mountains.
+Any parents in the crowd know that car naps can be a saving grace!
+Or, maybe you need a solo mission to get away for a few hours - this is Dave 100%.
+Whatever your reason is, we've got a few suggestions for a great drive.
+Let someone know where you're going and when you'll be back, pack a lunch, or plan stop along the way if your route takes you to a mountain town with some options.
 Don't expect places to be open super early or super late, as things tend to run on "mountain time" 'round these parts.

 Activity Planning for Breckenridge Weddings

 You could take these suggestions and incorporate them into your wedding week, or bookmark this post and plan on a follow up trip to drive the ones you missed.
-Get a map and check out and see if there are any hiking trails that you might want to check out.
-Drive carefully, be patient with others on the road (they're probably sight seeing too), and be sure to take lots of pics and tag us in a few if you are inspired by this post.
-We like to use the hashtag, #breckweddings on Instagram, so use that there if you gram.
-Thanks for reading and please contact us with any questions or comments.
+We’ve got great stops along each of these drives that would make for an incredible portrait session or ceremony location.
+Get a map and see if there are any hiking trails that you might want to check out.
+Drive carefully, be patient with others on the road (they're probably sight seeing, too), and be sure to take lots of pictures!
+Then let’s chat about what you saw and where you’d like to go for your wedding day with us!

 1 - Boreas Pass Road to the Section House